rubiefawn/remedy/shimmer.md

 This **reactive** skill represents constitution and the ability to ignore or resist poisonous substances.
 Resist Toxin can be used to overcome intoxication or to reduce harmful effects of poison or disease.

-## 📚 Erudition
+## 🎓 Erudition

-Erudition can be abbreviated to `📚` or `E`.
+Erudition can be abbreviated to `🎓` or `E`.

 Erudition represents knowledge and intelligence. **Erudition directly affects your aptitudes, spell potency, and spell tolerance.**

 ### 🔮 Arcana

 This **active** skill represents the knowledge and comprehension of the metaphysical, including both magic and religion.
-Arcana can be used to identify a magical effect, alter an existing spell, or commune with a spirit.
+Arcana can be used to identify a magical effect, attune to a magic item, or commune with a spirit.

+### 🔧 Mechanics

+This **active** skill represents the inventive understanding of the construction of items, magical or mundane.
+Mechanics can be used to smith a device from scratch, salvage useful materials, or repair a broken machine.

 ### 💉 Medicine

 This **active** skill represents the steady hand and medical knowledge required to properly treat an ailment.
 Medicine can be used to stitch up a laceration, identify a disease, or administer the correct antidote for a poison.

-### **🔧 Mechanics**

-This **active** skill represents the inventive understanding of the construction of items, magical or mundane.
-Mechanics can be used to smith a device from scratch, salvage useful materials, or repair a broken machine.

-### 📐 Navigation
+### 🧭 Navigation

 This **active** skill represents the spatial awareness and memory used when traveling safely.
 Navigation can be used to draw or read a map, pilot a ship, or find a safe shortcut through treacherous terrain.

-### 📖 Investigation

-This **active** skill represents both streetwise and scholarly wit used to acquire new information from a reliable source.
-Investigation can be used to identify the manufacturer of an item, find a rare book, or gather information about the area from locals.

 ### 💭 Reasoning